Telephone:020 7815 6738

 School/Division:Health and Social Care / Primary and Social Care

-In 2011, Anne's contribution to OH practice was recognised by her peers when she was named the first Occupational Health Nurse of the Year.
-In the same year, the portfolio of programmes she developed and leads gained the Innovations in Occupational Health Award.
-The following year her leadership of the OH team was recognised with a commendation within the University Vice-Chancellor "Enterprising staff" award.
+In 2011, her peers recognised Anne’s contribution to OH practice when she was named the first Occupational Health Nurse of the Year.
+In the same year, the portfolio of LSBU programmes she developed gained the Innovations in Occupational Health Award.

 Anne leads and delivers a range of modules focusing on the varied facets of the role of the OH nurse including:

 - ethical and legal perspectives of OH practice;

 - vocational rehabilitation;

 - and health and safety and environmental management.

 Teaching opportunities are delivered through varied platforms:

 - practice experiences and fieldwork activities (delivered in locations as varied as factories, botanical gardens and employment tribunals).